-We have historically financed our operations primarily through the sale of our equity securities, issuance of convertible notes, debt borrowings and revenue from certain licensing arrangements.
-As of December 31, 2021, we had cash, cash equivalents and marketable securities of \$787.5 million and investment in equity securities of \$49.1 million.
+We have historically financed our operations primarily through the sale of our equity securities, issuance of convertible notes, debt borrowings, revenue from certain licensing arrangements and sale of certain assets.
+As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$428.3 million, restricted cash of \$37.9 million and investment in equity securities of \$43.7 million.
 We consider our investment in equity securities as a source of our liquidity as we may liquidate these shares to fund current operations, should the need arise.
+Restricted cash related to the Navire-BMS License Agreement under the Loan agreement was \$37.8 million, which is presented as part of "Restricted cash" on the consolidated balance sheets.
 The funds that were held by our wholly-owned subsidiaries and controlled entities are available for specific entity usage, except in limited circumstances.
-As of December 31, 2021, our outstanding debt was \$1.7 billion, net of debt issuance costs and accretion.
+As of December 31, 2022, our outstanding debt was \$1.7 billion, net of debt issuance costs and accretion.

 Since our inception, we have incurred significant operating losses.
-For the years ended December 31, 2021, 2020 and 2019, we incurred net losses of \$586.5 million, \$505.5 million and \$288.6 million, respectively.
-We incurred net cash outflow from operations of \$497.9 million, \$399.7 million, and \$253.6 million for the same periods, respectively.
-We had an accumulated deficit as of December 31, 2021 of \$1.4 billion.
-While we expect to be more strategic in our spend on clinical and preclinical development, we expect to continue to incur operating and net losses over the next several years as we continue to fund our drug development and discovery efforts, as well as costs related to commercial launch readiness for our late-stage programs.
+For the years ended December 31, 2022, 2021 and 2020, we incurred net losses of \$484.7 million, \$586.5 million and \$505.5 million, respectively.
+We incurred net cash outflow from operations of \$419.5 million, \$497.9 million, and \$399.7 million for the same periods, respectively.
+We had an accumulated deficit as of December 31, 2022 of \$1.9 billion.
+While we have undertaken a restructuring initiative to drive operational change in business processes, efficiencies and cost savings, we expect to continue to incur operating and net losses over the next several years as we continue to fund our drug development and discovery efforts, as well as costs related to commercial launch readiness for our late-stage programs.
 In particular, to the extent we advance our programs into and through later-stage clinical trials without a partner, we will incur substantial expenses.
 Our current business plan is also subject to significant uncertainties and risks as a result of, among other factors, our ability to generate product sales sufficient to achieve profitability, which will depend heavily on the successful development and eventual commercialization of our product candidates at our consolidated entities as well as our ability to partner in the development of certain clinical programs.

-Our short-term and long-term liquidity requirements include contractual payments related to our 2029 Notes, 2027 Notes and term loans (see Note 10 to our consolidated financial statements), as well as obligations under our real estate leases and certain manufacturing commitments (see Note 14 to our consolidated financial statements for more information on our real estate leases and the more significant manufacturing agreement that we entered into).
+Our short-term and long-term liquidity requirements include contractual payments related to our 2029 Notes, 2027 Notes and term loan (see Note 10 to our consolidated financial statements), as well as obligations under our real estate leases (see Note 14 to our consolidated financial statements) and the remaining liabilities under our restructuring initiative (see Note 17 to our consolidated financial statements).